romana/vpc-router/README.md

 An instance is considered 'failed' if ANY of the specified sub-plugins reports the instance as failed.

+### Considering an instance as 'healthy' again

+If a health monitoring plugin reports an instance as 'failed', it will be considered 'failed' for some amount of time (the exact time depends on the plugin, but usually it's 10 times the selected monitoring interval, when using the 'multi' plugin, it will be 20 times the largest interval of the specified sub-plugins).

+The health monitoring occasionally attempts to re-check failed instances to see if they have recovered.
+If not, it will report them as failed again.

+If there has not been a 'failed' report about an instance within that time window, the instance will automatically be considered as 'healthy' again.
+This does not mean that routes are failing back to that instance, it just means that this instance becomes eligible to be a target for routes again.

 ## TODO

 A 'todo' list is maintained in the